rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If there is only one candidate left then it **MUST** be the best candidate.

+If appId is set in the request [(See Application Context Setting)](#72-application-context-setting), then that app must be used for selecting the provider.

 If there is more than one candidate left, then the candidate app that most recently had RCU input focus **MUST** be the best candidate.

 If none of the candidates have had focus yet, then the candidate app that was most recently launched **MUST** be the best candidate.

-## 7. Result Transformations
+## 7. Application Context

-A platform method may be configured to insert the providing app id into composite values.
-This is not allowed in non-composite results to avoid collisions with the provder method sending an appId and Firebolt overriding it.
+Application Context provides a mechanism for applications to know the identity of the applications they are communicating with.
+Application Context can be given in both directions.
+An application that uses a capability can know which app is providing that capability.
+An application that provides a capability can know which app is using that capability.

+### 7.1 Application Context Sharing

+Application Context is shared by having either a "composite result" or a "composite request".

 If a "composite result" was used to wrap the provider method value and the platform method's schema has an `appId` `string` property at the top level then the property's value **MUST** be set to the the appId of the providing app for that result.

-## 8. Provider Parameter Injection
+If a platform method is an `event` and the event result is a "composite result" with an `appId` `string` property at the top level, then the property **MUST** be set to the appId that initiated the provider (push) call.

-If the provider method has a parameter named `appId` and the platform method *does not*, then the appId of the app calling the platform method **MUST** be sent to the provider in the `appId` parameter.
+If the provider method is a "composite request" with `appId` `string` property at the top level but the platform method does not have `appId`, then the id of app that initiated the platform method call should be used to set the `appId` in the provider method request.

-If the platform method is an `event` and the provider method has context parameters then each context parameter from the provider that has a matching context parameter in the event **MUST** have it's value passed to that parameter.

-If the platform method is an `event` with a "composite result" and the provider method has context parameters then each context parameter from the provider that has a matching property on the `result` object **MUST** have it's value copied into that property.
+### 7.2 Application Context Setting

+When a platform method is invoked, the gateway will find the provider using the `Provider Candidate` rules as described above.
+However, some Firebolt APIs allow selecting the provider that should be used.
+If a platform method request schema is a "composite request" with `appId` `string` property at the top level but the provider method request schema is not a composite request, then the given appId shall be used to select the provider.
+If "appId" is a required parameter in the platform method request schema, then it must be supplied.
+If it is not, then the request should fail with invalid parameters.
+If it is an optional parameter and it is not supplied, then the gateway should use rules in "Provider Candidate" section for selecting the candidate.

-## 9. API Gateway
+## 8. API Gateway
 The Firebolt API Gateway **MUST** detect app-passthrough APIs and map the `use`/`manage` APIs to the corresponding `provide` APIs by parsing the Firebolt OpenRPC Specification and following the logic outline in this document.

-## 10. Example: User Interest
+## 9. Example: User Interest

 The following schemas are referenced by these examples: